AUN ORIENTATION PROGRAM: AN OVERVIEW

 We understand how acceptance into a university and beginning a new life comes with the fear of the unknown.
 However, leaving home for university is a lot more fun.
 It means you will be exploring a new place, making new friends and family, learning independence, and setting your own priorities.
 Yes, you are going to face enormous changes in a small amount of time--this can be both exciting and challenging.
 Years of experience have shown us that getting off to a great start at AUN includes attending the New Student Orientation.

 - find their way around the campus and settle into their residences,

-- learn about student advising and enroll in Spring 2019 semester courses,
+- learn about student advising and enroll in Fall 2019 semester courses,